-Investments in the Corporation's Investment Products
+Investments in the Corporation's investment products

-A significant portion of the Corporation's proprietary investments are invested in the Corporation's Investment Products.
-The value of the proprietary investments is dependent on the performance of the Investment Products.
-The performance of the Investment Products are subject to a number of risks, including those identified above in "Risk Factors - Risks Related to the Corporation's Investment Products", any of which may materially decrease the value of the proprietary investments.
+A significant portion of the Corporation's short-term investments are invested in the Corporation's investment products.
+The value of the short-term investments is dependent on the performance of the investment products.
+The performance of the Investment Products is subject to a number of risks, including those identified above in "Risk factors - risks related to the Corporation's investment products", any of which may materially decrease the value of the short-term investments.

-Competitive Environment
+Competitive environment